Micrommata

 Spiderlings

-Their color patterns also vary, like the juveniles of the Green Huntsman kind has a yellowish-brown cephalothorax.
+Their color patterns also vary, like the juveniles of the Green Huntsman kind have a yellowish-brown cephalothorax.

 The Web